How to stay motivated during job search is the number one issue facing job seekers today.

 - A weekend with the in-laws

-They can tolerate and get through these things because they knew there was an end and in most cases, they knew when that will occur or at least that it wouldn't last forever.
+They can tolerate and get through these things because there was an end and they knew that the event wouldn’t last forever.
 Neither will your job search.

-When you look at some of the other things you've endured, you survived all those as well (oh, these are mine, maybe not yours).
+When you look at some of the things you’ve endured, you survived all those as well (these are mine, maybe not yours).

 - Finding a spouse

 - Accumulating money in your savings account

 - Getting your 1,000th Twitter follower